joshua-williams/elegant/Writerside/topics/Getting-Started.md

 ## Parameter Binding

 Elegant uses parameterized queries to protect against SQL injection.
-Parameters are represented by `?` placeholders in your SQL:
+Parameters are represented by `?` or `$n` placeholders depending the database dialect.

+MySQL and MariaDB and SQLite use `?` to represent parameters while Postgres use `$` followd by the parameter number.
 ```typescript
 // Safe - uses parameter binding
 const user = await db.select( 'SELECT * FROM users WHERE email = ?', [userInput] );